iCliniq Logo

 What Is a Viral Hemorrhagic Fever?

 Viral hemorrhagic fever is a multisystem syndrome caused by several families of viruses.
-Of which, few can be mild illnesses, and few can have fatal complications.
-It damages the body's vascular system and causes hemorrhagic or bleeding complications.
+Few of these viruses can cause mild illnesses, and few can have fatal complications.
+Viral hemorrhagic fever damages the body's vascular system and causes hemorrhagic or bleeding complications.
 When the viruses enter the body, they impair the walls of small blood vessels, thereby interfering with their clotting ability.

 What Causes Viral Hemorrhagic Fever?